simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/tags/1.0.1.5/readme.txt

 = Can I decide per post if I want to autopost it? =

-Yes.
-Since version 1.1 you see a settings box in every post.
+Not yet.
+This feature is planed for close future

 = Does the plugin send you my login data? =

-The plugin never transmits any data to me, or anyone else than the mastodon node you set in the settings!
+The plugin never transmits any data to me, or anyone else than the gnusocial node you set in the settings!

 == Screenshots ==

 1. Mastodon Autopost settings page

 == Changelog ==
-= 1.1 =
-*	Decide per post if you want to toot it to mastodon
 = 1.0.1 & 1.0.1.5 =
 *	Added easy method for internationalization (get_text)
 *	New translation: Deutsch